Irwin Thomas

-Irwin Thomas (born Irwin Thomas Whittridge; 6 January 1971) is an American-born Australian singer-songwriter and guitarist.
+Irwin Thomas (born Irwin Thomas Whittridge; 6 January 1971) is an Australian-American singer-songwriter and guitarist.
 He performs professionally using the stage name Jack Jones from when he was the lead vocalist-guitarist in the band Southern Sons (1990–1996).

 His other bands collaborations include Electric Mary, She Said Yes and Ahmet Zappa.
 He is known for his collaborations with John Farnham and Rick Price.

 He released his debut solo album, The Evolution of Irwin Thomas, in 2002.

 Early life

 Irwin Thomas Whittridge was born in 1971 in Manhattan, New York City.
 His father Pvt.
 Irwin Thomas Whittridge Snr (born, June 1908 – June 1971), who went under the stage name of Jack Goode, was a Broadway performer.
 His mother, Renalda Whittridge (née Green), was an Australian-born folk singer and dancer; she returned to Australia in 1980, with her son.
 He was later known as Jack Thomas Whittridge Jones.